State Law Guide · Updated January 2026

 Can I cancel my extended warranty in Arizona?

 Yes.
 Under ARS § 20-1095.06, your service contract must include cancellation terms.
-Arizona law requires at minimum a pro-rata refund after deducting for benefits paid and reasonable administrative expenses.
+Arizona law requires at minimum a pro-rata refund after deducting for benefits paid and an admin fee capped at the lesser of $75 or 10% of the contract price.

 Does Arizona have a free look period?